-The people of West Africa’s Ghana are warm and friendly.
+The people of Ghana are warm and friendly.
 They are polite, open and trusting — even with strangers.
-They take life at a relaxed pace and view time as a series of events rather than a matter of hours or minutes.
+In Ghanaian society, it is traditional to take life at a relaxed pace and view time as a series of events rather than a matter of hours or minutes.

 “Let’s get to business” conversation is considered rude.
-Ghanaians exchange pleasantries and inquire about family before beginning business.
+It is custom for Ghanaians to exchange pleasantries and inquire about family before beginning business.
 They greet one another, making extra effort to greet older people.
-With the men, handshakes almost always accompany greetings.
+With the men, it is tradition for handshakes to almost always accompany greetings.

 Ghana’s 24 million people comprise six major ethnic groups that break into more than 60 smaller ones.

 The six larger groups are the Akan (Ashanti and Fanti), the Ewe, the Ga-Adangbe, the Mole-Dagbani, the Guan and the Gruma.
 Like most other African nations, Ghana has rich, traditional cultures that differ from one ethnic group to another.

 Along with different ethnic groups and cultures, 52 separate languages and hundreds of dialects are spoken in Ghana.
 The official language is English — a residual of British colonial rule, from which modern Ghana gained independence in 1957.

 Until its independence, Ghana was known as the Gold Coast.
 It was renamed Ghana, meaning “Warrior King,” to reflect the ancient Ghana Empire that flourished in West Africa during the 10th century.